 Amongst other cases, Koye is currently instructed in:

 Koye was also involved T&L Sugars Ltd v Tate & Lyle Industries Ltd EWHC 2696 (Comm) (assisting Yash Kulkarni).
 Part of the trial involved issues relating to Inward Processing Relief under EU and HMRC rules; and issues as to futures positions taken out in relation to the purchase of raw sugar and the sale of refined sugar)

 Koye acts on a broad range of arbitrations administered by the ICC, LMAA and LCIA.
-He also acts I respect of trade arbitrations involving GAFTA, FOSFA, RSA and LME.
+He also acts in support of trade arbitrations involving GAFTA and FOSFA.

 He is currently instructed in an LCIA arbitration proceedings for unpaid sums under a brand licensing agreement, in the broader context of a sale and purchase agreement.